 Finally, aggregates go into the mixture to meet the customer’s design specifications.
 These materials help alter the color and texture of the faux concrete.
 In some cases in which the customer doesn’t have design preferences, aggregates may not go into the mixture.
 These materials are strictly used to meet unique preferences.

-What Else Does This Process Involve?
+What Else Does The Faux Concrete Panels Creation Process Involve?

 Once the mixture is complete and ready to get poured into the mold, the manufacturer will add other components.
-These pieces will help support and strengthen each panel, which will later get used in building the faux concrete wall.
+These pieces will help support and strengthen each wall panel, which will later get used in building the faux concrete wall.
 For example, reinforcing rebar will go into the mold for more durable support.

-The manufacturer may also add steel tendons and joints to help dissipate tension and stress on the wall.
+The manufacturer may also add steel tendons and joints to help dissipate tension and stress on the cement wall.
 Steel and polymeric fibers can add strength to the precast concrete when included in the mold.
 Certain structures, such as septic tanks, roofs, and retaining walls, may need waterproofing.
 An admixture would be included for this purpose.